MicrosoftDocs/windows-dev-docs/uwp/audio-video-camera/supported-play-type-strings.md

 ### Supported audio endpoint codecs

 Some audio encoding features require the audio endpoint to support the feature natively.
 The *audio-endpoint-codec* extension is useful for applications and streaming services, allowing them to figure out dynamically whether they should send stereo audio or 5.1 (because the device supports 5.1), and therefore control used bandwidth while maximizing audio quality.
+Support for *audio-endpoint-codec* was introduced in TBD Windows version.

 The following is an example content type string using *audio-endpoint-codec*.